-Strand 2: criteria for describing and assessing training interventions
+Strand 2: criteria for describing, reviewing and evaluating training interventions

-RIDLs has formulated a draft set of criteria, attached below, to help training practitioners in higher education describe and assess their training and development interventions and resources.
-These criteria relate to all interventions aimed at developing researchers’ information-handling knowledge, skills and competencies, whether in the form of face-to-face sessions/courses or digital/online resources.
-They serve two broad purposes:
+RIDLs has formulated a set of criteria, attached below, to help training practitioners in higher education describe, review and evaluate their training and development interventions and resources intended for researchers, but also for students and teaching staff.
+These criteria relate to all interventions aimed at developing information-handling knowledge, skills and competencies, whether in the form of face-to-face sessions/courses or digital/online resources.
+They serve three broad purposes:

 (i) Helping institutional staff who design and deliver such courses and resources to describe and review them; the aim being to provide a structured and recognized way of presenting such interventions in online resources and demonstrating their value.

 (ii) Providing a simple means of assessing courses and resources, for use within or outside the institutions in which the interventions have been compiled; the aim being to evaluate their suitability and usefulness as transferable resources.